Site icon Circuit Ideas for You

 Formula and Calculations:

-To convert a 100 kHz signal to a frequency range of 4 MHz to 5 MHz for example the oscillator frequency fLO is calculated as follows:
+To change one 100 kHz signal into output between 4 MHz to 5 MHz oscillator frequency (fLO) is:

 fLO = fout – fin